vincehass/GFN-Diffusion-Samplers/README.md

 ## Contact

-For questions or collaborations, please contact [Your Name] - your.email@institution.edu
+For questions or collaborations, please open an issue!

 ## Acknowledgements